26CIA's Official Motto

 CIA Operation Mongoose tried to kill Castro with exploding cigars, shells, poisoned wetsuits, milkshakes, a former lover; character assassination via thallium to make his beard fall out and LSD.
 Castro said, “If surviving assassination attempts were an Olympic event, I would win the gold medal.”

-37. The CIA used viagra to bribe Afghan tribal leaders.
+37. The Central Intelligence Agency used viagra to bribe Afghan tribal leaders.
 The Afghan chieftain offered up a bonanza of information about Taliban movements and supply routes followed by a request for more pills.

 38. Heinrich Müller, chief of the Gestapo, is the most senior Nazi unaccounted for.
 The CIA was unable to track him after World War 2 because of his incredibly generic name (which translates to Henry Miller) and the fact that, unlike Heydrich and Himmler, he had remained anonymous to the public.